mario-pz/blog/content/posts/dependabot.md

       interval: "weekly"
 ```

-in this example we put dependabot to search in the root of the repo for dependencies once every week.
+in this example we tell dependabot to search in the root of the repo once every week.
 note: avoid daily interval unless it’s absolutely necessary